This post may contain affiliate links

 Leave them out to dry in a cool environment, not under direct sunlight.

-Look here for more tips on how to clean your makeup brushes.
+Look here for more tips on how to clean your makeup brushes and how often to clean them.

 Using a weekly planner can help with that.